1995parham-learning/1995parham-learning.github.io/content/tools/cloud.md

 > [!note]
 > Enabling a shared PID namespace for all the containers in a Pod.

+## Pause Container

+The 'pause' container is a container which holds the network namespace for the pod.
+Kubernetes creates pause containers to acquire the respective pod’s IP address and set up the network namespace for all other containers that join that pod.
 ## Readiness Gate

 Pod Readiness Gates are **custom conditions that can be added to a pod's readiness check**.